dm5tt/MeshtasticNode_BQ25185/README.md

 +board_build.f_cpu = 80000000L
 ```

+# How to dramatically decrease power consumption with ESP32 Meshtastic nodes

+How to enable "Light Sleep".

+Warning: By enabling "Power Saving" you will loose *all* telemetry (Sensors, Battery Voltages, etc.)!

+## Router Role

+1. Enable "Power Saving"

-When configuring the device you should set the "Minimum Wake Interval" from 10 seconds to 1 second.
+2. When configuring the device you should set the "Minimum Wake Interval" from 10 seconds to 1 second.

-Switch  Bluetooth and Wifi off!
-They suck power like crazy.
+3. *Switch Bluetooth and Wifi off!* They suck power like crazy.

+## Client Role

+This is more tricky as per default it doesn't switch into "Light Sleep" as several delays are blocking it.

+You also have to decrease "Wait Bluetooth Seconds" and "Screen on Seconds" to 1.

 # Evaluation